unigazer/instagram-dark-mode/README.md

 Sets the theme to "Light" indefinitely.
 It will use the "Light theme" all the time.

 ### System theme
 Sets the theme to the **system default theme**.
 What that means is that if your system uses the "Dark" theme, then the "Dark theme" will be applied, and vice versa.
+This is an ideal option if you want to **make the theme more dynamic**, to use the “Light theme” during the day, and use the “Dark theme” during the night.